0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 ---

 > [!TIP]
-> You might not need to use all provided templates.
-Consider your requirements and review template descriptions before creating alert rules.
+> You might not need to use all included templates.
+Review template descriptions and consider your requirements before creating alert rules.
 >
 > Unnecessary alert rules increase the load on your Azure Data Explorer cluster and the monthly cost of alerts.

 ### Add default alert rule identity

-Each alert rule you create must have a managed identity that has access to the data store.
+Each alert rule needs to have a managed identity to access the data store.
+Before you can create alert rules from templates, you must configure the default alert rule identity for the watcher using the following steps.

 To follow the principle of least privilege, this identity must be different from the [watcher identity](database-watcher-manage.md#modify-watcher-identity).

-Before you can create alert rules from templates, you must create and configure the default alert rule identity for the watcher using the following one-time steps.
-Database watcher will assign this identity to any new alert rule it creates from a template.

-1. Create a new user assigned identity.
-For more information, see [Create a user assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities#create-a-user-assigned-managed-identity).
+1. [Create a user assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities#create-a-user-assigned-managed-identity), or find an existing user assigned identity to use.
 1. In the Azure portal, navigate to your watcher and select the **Alerts** page.
 1. Select **Manage alert rule identity**, and select **Add**.
-1. Find the user assigned identity you created, and select **Add**, and select **Close**.
+1. Find the user assigned identity from step one, select **Add**, and select **Close**.

-Database watcher automatically grants the default rule identity required access to the data store if the current user has the **Owner** RBAC role assignment on the Azure Data Explorer cluster hosting the data store.
+Database watcher automatically assigns the identity you select to each new alert rule.
+It also grants the identity access to the data store if the current user has the **Owner** RBAC role assignment on the Azure Data Explorer cluster hosting the data store.

-Otherwise, a user with the **Owner** assignment must grant the following access to the default alert rule identity selected for a watcher:
+Otherwise, a user with the **Owner** assignment on the Azure Data Explorer cluster must grant the following access to the default alert rule identity selected for a watcher:

 - The **Reader** role on the Azure Data Explorer cluster.
 For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).
 - The **Viewer** role on the Azure Data Explorer database.
 For more information, see [Role-based access control](/kusto/access-control/role-based-access-control?view=azure-data-explorer&preserve-view=true).

-If you change the default alert rule identity for a watcher, the new identity is used for any new alert rule you create using a template.
-To change the identity for an existing alert rule, see [Configure alert rule details](/azure/azure-monitor/alerts/alerts-create-log-alert-rule#configure-alert-rule-details).
+If you change the default alert rule identity of a watcher, the new identity is used for any new alert rule you create using a template.
+To change the identity of an existing alert rule, see [Configure alert rule details](/azure/azure-monitor/alerts/alerts-create-log-alert-rule#configure-alert-rule-details).

 ### Create an alert rule from a template